Policy

 CRETF analyzed climate education policy in New York and across the country over several years.

 An intergenerational CRETF committee made up of high school students and education professionals drafted a bill alongside Senator Andrew Gounardes and his legislative team.
 It was introduced as S278A/A1559A by Gounardes in the Senate and JoAnne Simon in the Assembly in November 2023.
+While the bill didn’t pass it was the first time that a climate education bill garnered a significant number of co-sponsors in the Senate and the Assembly, thanks to CRETF’s advocacy, and it provided lessons learned for 2025.

 Rapidly Increasing Temperatures